YounesMoukhlij/YounesMoukhlij/README.md

 ## About Me

-I'm a Front End DeV & Data Science Enthusiast.
+I'm a Front End DeV & AI Enthusiast.

 With a Master’s degree in Physics, specializing in the physics of materials, and currently pursuing software engineering at [1337](https://1337.ma), I am immersed in a dynamic and rigorous curriculum that emphasizes practical learning, problem-solving.
 I also blend strong analytical thinking with engineering principles to lead projects and solve complex problems.